tayruxin/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a company
+1. User requests to add a company.
-2. User key in required field and information
+2. User key in required field and information.
-3. AddressBook adds the company
+3. AddressBook adds the company.
+4. AddressBook shows the company detail of the added company in the company detail panel.

     Use case ends.